In 1876 and 1877, they built from Fremont, Nebraska to Valparasio, Nebraska.

 By 2001, Union Pacific abandoned the portion south of Lincoln.
-It has been turned into the Jamaica North Trail and the Homestead Trail, which will eventually connect all the way to Marysville, Kansas.
+It has been turned into the Jamaica North Trail and the Homestead Trail, which now connects all the way to Marysville, Kansas.

 The remaining portions are now part of the Lincoln Subdivision.

 This beautiful Quadrangular Through Truss Bridge the highlight of the Homestead Trail, which will eventually connect Lincoln to Marysville, Kansas.

 In addition, the bridge was originally built with trestle approach spans.
 These were replaced with a I-Beam approach in 1958.

 The bridge is a single riveted Quadrangular Through Truss.
 It is approached by those I-Beam Spans and is set onto concrete and steel pile substructures.